 Per TNS estimates, this year’s Super Bowl ads are pricing between $2.5 million and $2.8 million, a range that includes the average amount Fox charged for time on its broadcast of Super Bowl XLI ($2.7 million).
 CBS pointedly has not talked up its going rates, stressing that the buys are being made on a client-by-client basis, and that the pricing variables depend on positioning within the game itself.

-A-B has been quiet about is plans for Super Bowl XLIV.
+A-B has been quiet about its plans for Super Bowl XLIV.
 A year ago, the brewer ponied up for four minutes and 30 seconds worth of airtime.
 Pepsi is scaling back its visibility, eschewing spots for its flagship beverage brands and pushing products from its Frito-Lay unit (specifically, Doritos).
-All told, the company has signed on for a triad of :30s.
+All told, the company has signed on for a triad of 30-second commercials.

-While domestic auto marques are unlikely to be represented in this year’s showcase, foreign auto once again has stepped up, as Audi of America, Honda, Hyundai and Kia Motors are all suiting up for the Feb.
+While domestic auto marques are unlikely to be represented in this year’s showcase, foreign carmakers once again have stepped up, as Audi of America, Honda, Hyundai and Kia Motors are all suiting up for the Feb.
 7 game.
-Audi has bought a single fourth quarter spot, marking the third consecutive time the automaker will be featured in the Super Bowl after what has been a hiatus of nearly 20 years.
-The :60 will highlight the Audi A3 TDI; in keeping with the car’s more eco-friendly profile, the soundtrack will feature rockers Cheap Trick painting a “green” patina on one of their classic singles.
+Audi has bought a single fourth-quarter spot, marking the third consecutive time the automaker will be featured in the Super Bowl after what has been a hiatus of nearly 20 years.
+The :30 will highlight the Audi A3 TDI; in keeping with the car’s more eco-friendly profile, the soundtrack will feature rockers Cheap Trick painting a “green” patina on one of their classic singles.

 Honda’s in for a second-half :30, Hyundai’s down for two in-game (one in the second quarter and another in the third) and three pre-game ads, and Kia will introduce its 2011 Sorento crossover in a third-quarter spot.